apache/mxnet/docs/faq/env_var.md

 * MXNET_BACKWARD_GRAPH_DUMP
   - Values: {true,false,1,0}
-  - If enabled, the graph will be dump during the backward pass
+  - If enabled, the forward and backward graph will be dumpped to stdout when running backward or autograd.grad

 Settings for Minimum Memory Usage
 ---------------------------------